ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

 Fetching the object stored in session
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-| The object stored in session can be received as an argument of Controller processing method.
+| The object stored in session can be received as an argument of Controller handler method.
-| There is no need to consider the session in Controller processing method, as the object stored session gets stored in \ ``Model``\  object as per the attribute value of \ ``@SessionAttributes``\  annotation.
+| There is no need to consider the session in Controller handler method, as the object stored session gets stored in \ ``Model``\  object as per the attribute value of \ ``@SessionAttributes``\  annotation.

  .. code-block:: java